Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm.md

 ;; -> 4
 ```

 Comments start with at least one `;`.
 Anything afterwards until the end of the line is ignored and not executed.
-They will be used to annotate examples.
+They will be used to annotate examples and comment on important points of the business logic.